dotnet/runtime/docs/design/features/byreflike-generics.md

 throw
 ```

-When boxing due to a constrained call that cannot be made, instead of allocating a normal boxed object, an object of `InvalidBoxedObject` type will be created.
-It will have implementations of the various overridable object methods which throw `InvalidProgramException`, and interface dispatch shall have a special case for attempting to invoke an interface method on such an object, that will also throw an `InvalidProgramException`.

 The `Reflection.Emit` API will need to be updated to respect the behavior of this flag.
-How it will handle support is an open question.

-## Open questions

-- This scenario is the inverse of [Generic constraints](https://docs.microsoft.com/dotnet/csharp/programming-guide/generics/constraints-on-type-parameters) as it is an "allow".
-What does this look like as a general case as to potentially support pointers in the future?
-See https://github.com/dotnet/runtime/issues/13627.

-- Should `Reflection` support this scenario initially?
-This includes calling and using API calls such as `MakeGenericType` / `MakeGenericMethod`.
+The current Reflection API requires boxing of all types which makes usage of ByRefLike types impossible.
+Until the Reflection API can fully support ByRefLike types, this feature must be blocked when using Reflection.
+For example, API calls such as `MakeGenericType` / `MakeGenericMethod` are invalid.